dhowai/portfolio-5-electric-axles/README.md

     -   Have a custom page/message informing guest users to create an account to use the wishlist feature.
     -   Have an add-to-basket functionality from the wishlist page.
     -   Implement a Django package called MPTT which creates dynamic groups, to create a better grouping of products.
+    -   Improve newsletter functionality with mailchimp, have a better success page displaying more information to the user.

 [Back to Top](#table-of-contents)